Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Applications and Results

 We first evaluated SGNNs on real-world COVID-19 mortality forecasting during the early pandemic, using weekly death counts from all 50 U.S. states, Washington D.C., and Puerto Rico \cite{cdccovid}.
 This setting poses major challenges: limited early data, rapidly shifting transmission dynamics, evolving interventions, and substantial reporting noise.

-The SGNN was pretrained entirely on large-scale mechanistic simulations, which incorporated a wide range of epidemic dynamics—including multiple transmission pathways, contact structures, latent periods, stochastic super-spreading, policy interventions, seasonality, underreporting, and surveillance delays (Appendix~\ref{appendix:simulations}).
+The SGNN was pretrained entirely on large-scale mechanistic simulations, which incorporated a wide range of epidemic dynamics, including stochastic super-spreading, policy interventions, seasonality, underreporting, and surveillance delays (Appendix~\ref{appendix:simulations}).
 No real-world or COVID-specific data were used in pretraining.

-We assessed performance using \textit{forecasting skill}, defined as the percentage improvement in mean absolute error (MAE) relative to a naive baseline that simply predicts the most recent value.
-This is a stringent metric in infectious disease forecasting, where trends are often flat or noisy.
-Indeed, the mean skill across all models in the CDC Forecast Hub was negative (–1.0) \cite{evaluationpnas}, reflecting widespread failure to outperform the naive baseline.
+We assessed performance using forecasting skill \cite{murphy1988skill, mittermaier2008impact, gneiting2007strictly}, defined as the percentage improvement in mean absolute error (MAE) relative to a naive baseline that predicts the most recent value:

+where the baseline prediction is $\hat{y}_{t+h} = y_t$ for all forecast horizons $h$.
+Normalizing by a baseline provides a dimensionless measure of skill, allowing us to compare and aggregate model performance across different locations and scales where absolute error magnitudes vary significantly.
+This is a stringent metric in infectious disease forecasting.
+The mean skill across all models in the CDC Forecast Hub was negative (--1.0) \cite{evaluationpnas}.
 For comparison, we benchmarked the SGNN against both the median skill (13.0) and best model's skill (34.0) of Forecast Hub models.
+We evaluate a full range of typical performance metrics for infectious disease performance, including weighted interval score and coverage, in appendix \ref{appendix:extended_data}.

-The SGNN outperformed all baselines (Figure~\ref{fig:sgnn_disease_results}).
-Compared to Chronos \cite{chronos}---a state-of-the-art foundation model pretrained on generic time series---the SGNN achieved an over 12-fold improvement in skill, underscoring the importance of mechanistic grounding.
-The SGNN also nearly tripled the Forecast Hub's median skill and exceeded its best model performance---despite being trained entirely on synthetic data and applied out-of-the-box to real COVID-19.
+The SGNN outperformed the baselines (Figure~\ref{fig:sgnn_disease_results}).
+Compared to Chronos \cite{chronos}, a state-of-the-art foundation model pretrained on generic time series, the SGNN achieved a roughly 12-fold improvement in skill, underscoring the importance of mechanistic grounding.
+The SGNN also nearly tripled the Forecast Hub's median skill and slightly exceeded its best model performance.
 Finally, the SGNN outperformed a physics-informed neural network (PINN) baseline based on SEIR equations (skill = –112), which performed poorly in our tests in the presence of noise and data sparsity, consistent with prior observations \cite{rodriguez2022einns}.
+This demonstrates that incorporating domain knowledge into the data rather than constraining the output of a neural network to match specific equations may sometimes be a better strategy in the presence of large uncertainty and minimal real-world data.